jakubjedelsky/dotfiles/README.md

 	make install-bash

+## xorg
+Install configuration for urxvt terminal emulator and some stuff for better using of Lenovo X1 carbon laptop (touchpad and screen).

+	make install-xorg

 ## TODO
 What I like to have there:
  - all of current dot files (vim, git, xorg, ...)